Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Leave the stems on so you can use the stem to hold the strawberry when you dip it into the chocolate.
 Plus again it is just so pretty and you can use the stem to hold the strawberry when you eat it as well.

-- Dip the strawberries at a slight angle and then when you pull it out of the chococlate shake it a little bit so that the excess chocolate drips off.
+- Dip the strawberries at a slight angle and then when you pull it out of the chocolate shake it a little bit so that the excess chocolate drips off.
 You can also lightly tap the strawberry on the side of the bowl as well.
 This is the point where you would dip the strawberry in any extra toppings you desire.
-See post for topping suggestions.
+See the post for topping suggestions.

-- Place the strawberries onto a parchment lined pan about 1-2 inches apart after dipping them so they can dry and harden and don’t stick together.
+- Place the strawberries onto a parchment-lined pan about 1-2 inches apart after dipping them so they can dry and harden and don’t stick together.
 Chill them for a few minutes after dipping to let the chocolate set.

-2 Ingredient Vegan Chocolate Mousse
+- 2 Ingredient Vegan Chocolate Mousse

-Simple Gluten Free Buckeye Balls
+- Simple Gluten Free Buckeye Balls

 Print